-So how are fossils formed anyway?
 There are several processes that plants and animals or their parts can be preserved.
 No matter which way preservation occurs it takes a lot of luck, pure happenstance.
 Most living things are quickly recycled upon death.
-Scavengers and bacteria usually consume all but bones and shells.
+Scavengers and bacteria usually consume all but bones and shells, and those are broken and scattered usually within days.
+So fossilization is rare and requires Goldielocks conditions to happen.

 The following is a list with descriptions answering the question “How are fossils Formed?”
 Generally the top of the list has methods that preserve best though their occurrence is seldom seen.